Batak: Prehistory

-Based on this evidence, the Batak may have been involved in procuring important commodities for trade with China, perhaps from the 8th or 9th centuries and continuing for the next thousand years, with Batak men carrying the products on their backs for sale at ports.
+Based on this evidence, the Batak may have been involved in procuring important commodities such as camphor, benzoin, and other forest products, but also pepper, for trade with China, perhaps from the 8th or 9th centuries and continuing for the next thousand years.
+Batak men carried the products on their backs for sale at ports.

 It has been suggested that the important port of Barus in Tapanuli was populated by Batak people.
-A Tamil inscription has been found in Barus which is dated to 1088, while contact with Chinese and Tamil traders took place at Kota Cina, a trading town located in what is now northern Medan that was established in the 11th century, and comprising 10,000 people by the 12th century.
+A Tamil inscription has been found in Barus which is dated to 1088.
+Contact with Chinese and Tamil traders took place at Kota Cina, a trading town located in what is now northern Medan that was established in the 11th century.
+It comprised 10,000 people by the 12th century.
 Tamil remains have been found on key trade routes to the Batak lands.

-These trading opportunities may have caused migration of Batak from Pakpak and Toba to the present-day Karo and Simalungun 'frontier' lands, where they were exposed to greater influence from visiting Tamil traders, while the migration of Batak to the Angkola-Mandailing lands may have been prompted by 8th-century Srivijayan demand for camphor.
+These trading opportunities may have caused migration of Batak from Pakpak and Toba to the present-day Karo and Simalungun 'frontier' lands, where they were exposed to greater influence from visiting Tamil traders.
+The migration of Batak to the Angkola-Mandailing lands may have been prompted by 8th-century Srivijayan demand for camphor.

-The Karo marga or tribe Sembiring "black one" is believed to originate from their ties with Tamil traders, with specific Sembiring sub-marga, namely Brahmana, Colia, Pandia, Depari, Meliala, Muham, Pelawi, and Tekan all of Indian origin.
+The Karo marga or tribe Sembiring ("black one") is believed to have originated from their ties with Tamil traders.
+Specific Sembiring sub-marga, namely Brahmana, Colia, Pandia, Depari, Meliala, Muham, Pelawi, and Tekan, are all of Indian origin.
 Tamil influence on Karo religious practices are also noted, with the pekualuh secondary cremation ritual being specific to the Karo and Dairi people.
-Moreover the Pustaka Kembaren, an origin story of the Sembiring Kembaren suggests linkages with Pagarruyung in Minangkabau Highlands.
+Moreover, the Pustaka Kembaren, an origin story of the Sembiring Kembaren, suggests linkages with Pagarruyung in the Minangkabau Highlands.

 From the 16th century onward, Aceh increased the production of pepper, an important export commodity, in exchange for rice, which grew well in the Batak wetlands.
-Batak people in different areas cultivated either sawah (wet rice fields) or ladang (dry rice), and the Toba Batak, most expert in agriculture, must have migrated to meet demand in new areas.
+Batak people in different areas cultivated either sawah (wet rice fields) or ladang (dry rice).
+The Toba Batak, most expert in agriculture, must have migrated to meet demand in new areas.
 The increasing importance of rice had religious significance, which increased the power of the Batak high priests, who had responsibility for ensuring agricultural success.